You are here:

 HETI’s Graduate Certificate Applied Mental Health Studies is Commonwealth Funded for Australian residents seeking to complete and commit to four units of study across semester 2, 2021.
 Please note that this is a 40 hour per week commitment.
 This course can be completed within six months but as with all of its offerings, HETI Higher Education is delivered flexibly so students can complete it over a slightly longer period if that suits their needs.
 Despite the more intense workload, this timeframe is achievable according to positive feedback from past and current students.
-HETI will be offering all our specialisations in Semester 2 for this full-time option.
+HETI will be offering all our specialisations in Semester 2, 2021 for this full-time option only.

 Each of the links below allow you to view the content available in each specialisation